 It’s more important than ever that we support the people and organizations that fight for the truth when our legislators can’t or won’t.
 How do you do that?
 Build your own press room:

-The publications that are investing the most in reporting talent right now are The Washington Post and The New York Times.
+The publications that invest the most in reporting talent right now include the large national dailies The Washington Post and The New York Times.
 The vast majority of the most important news to come out of the election and the new administration have come from one of these two publications.
-Their mobile apps are amazing, and the miniscule cost may be the best activist investment you will ever make.
+Their mobile apps are easy to use, and the miniscule e-subscription cost may be the best activist investment you will ever make.
 AND, when you subscribe to these publications, you can give a free gift subscription to someone else!
 Mother Jones, The New Yorker, and The Atlantic magazines are also putting out great work right now.
 If you have teenagers in your life, gift them a subscription to Teen Vogue.
 Their new editorial team has adopted a full-throated activist message that is attracting a lot of praise.
 But, as with all activism, be sure to start local by subscribing to your local newspaper (find a full list here) and to large dailies like Portland Press Herald, Bangor Daily News, and the Kennebec Journal/Morning Sentinel.

 Nonprofit investigative journalism is gaining a foothold in the news cycle.
 Organizations like ProPublica, the Center For Public Integrity, and Maine’s Pine Tree Watch are all putting out some great work and need our support.
 The Committee to Protect Journalists and the ACLU are dedicated to fighting for freedom of the press in this country and around the world.

 Not all sharing is caring!
-Learn the most important tips fighting false and misleading information with our Do This, Not That guide, and promoting accurate and reliable news to build a more informed electorate.
+Learn the most important tips fighting false and misleading information with our guide on stopping the spread of false information on social media.
 Want more tips on how to use social media more effectively to resist Trump?
-Check out our other fabulous Do This, Not That guide.
+Check out our other fabulous guide on resisting Trump on social media.